Human Resources

 Workforce Challenges

 What can I do about it?
-If you’re an HR professional in the construction industry, you need to think creatively about how we attract and retain talent.
-Expand your recruitment campaigns into areas, demographics, and communities you wouldn’t have historically targeted, and diversify your workforce to tap into a wealth of talent and skilled labour that is currently under-utilised.
+If you're an HR professional in the construction industry, you need to think creatively about how to attract and retain skilled labour even with limited resources.
+Competitive salaries are important, but so are other benefits such as flexible working hours, career development opportunities, and a positive work culture.
+Make sure skilled labour that is currently under-utilized.

 Health & Safety